RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 **Protein PDB-file**

 To get started we need a PDB file of the protein.
 This can be an initial crystal structure from the PDB database or a previous model.
 Hydrogens do not need to be present in the PDB file, as they will be added during the setup if missing.
+You can use a PDB-file of a protein-ligand complex but you will have to prepare a version of the PDB-file that only contains the protein (no ligand).
+We will use here the trypsin-benzamidine complex with PDB-ID: 2OXS.
+In addition to the protein, it contains benzamidine (BEN residue), a sulfate ion (SO4 residue) and a calcium ion (CA).
+We will not model the sulfate ion or the calcium ion and will delete them.
+Additionally we split the file so that we have files for the protein separately and the ligand separately.

+We will here create files with the following naming convention:

+- xray_2OXS_full.pdb #This is the original PDB-file
+- xray_2OXS_protein.pdb #This file contains only protein.
+Ligand and ion (SO4) has been manually removed
+- xray_2OXS_ligand.pdb #This file contains only the ligand at it's original coordinates in X-ray structure.

 **Ligand PDB-file**

+The ligand in an X-ray structure is unlikely to contain H-atoms but we need them in order to create a reliable forcefield that can be used in MD simulations.
+We need to create a separate PDB-file for the ligand that contains all the hydrogen atoms and has a sensible internal geometry.
-We also need a PDB file of the ligand.
-This PDB-file can be created from an XYZ-file that should have an acceptable initial geometry (ideally DFT-optimized) or from some other file format such as a MDL Mol-file or MDL SDF file.
+This PDB-file can e.g. be created from an XYZ-file that should have an acceptable initial geometry (ideally DFT-optimized) or from some other file format such as a MDL Mol-file or MDL SDF file.
+We could in principle use the original coordinates from the X-ray structure for the ligand, but it is not necessary.
-This PDB-file needs to contain all the hydrogen atoms and needs to have The file will be referered to as ligand.pdb here.
+This PDB-file needs to contain all the hydrogen atoms and needs to have a sensible internal geometry.
+The file will be referered to as ligand.pdb here.

+Note that since we need the PDB-file of the ligand to contain connectivity information (CONECT statements) we need to make sure that the PDB-file is created correctly.
+Here we will use OpenBabel to create the PDB-file from either an XYZ-file, Mol-file, SDF-file or another PDB-file.

 .. code-block:: python